hudson-and-thames/arbitragelab/docs/source/cointegration_approach/minimum_profit.rst

 Optimize the Pre-Set Boundaries that Maximizes MTP
 ##################################################

-Based on the above definitions, the numerical algorithm to optimize the pre-set boundaries that maximizes MTP could be given as follows.
+Based on the above definitions, the numerical algorithm to optimize the pre-set boundaries that maximize MTP could be given as follows.

 1. Perform Engle-Granger or Johansen test (see :ref:`here <cointegration_approach-cointegration_tests>`) to derive the cointegration coefficient :math:`\beta`.